The 3 Requisites of Effective and Authoritative Leadership

 In the end, what made the real difference?

-There are 3 criteria on which to evaluate the effectiveness of the work of a leader who is not inspired by some theory that leaves time as it finds, but by the only credible model: the Nature.
+There are 3 criteria on which to evaluate the effectiveness of the work of a leader who is not inspired by some exotic theory, but by the only truly credible and reliable model: Nature.

 1. Sustainability

-This is, by far, the most important.
+This is, by far, the most important element.
 It may seem simplistic, but this is essentially the difference between Hitler and Gandhi.

-sustainability it is a state in which the various forces act in compliance with certain laws (not only physical ones) and where this fails due to an ego that takes over, both at an individual and collective level, the balance is altered and the system finds itself in a state ofinsustainabilitywhose consequences are often dramatic.
+sustainability is a state in which the various forces act in compliance with certain laws (not only physical ones) and where this fails due to a strong ego, both at an individual and collective level, the balance is altered and the system finds itself in a state of

-There Life It is one of those laws and we know what Hitler did with the lives of many, as well as the high price that many paid.
-Gandhi, on the other hand, would have given - and did give - the "its" life for the good of many.
+Life is one of those laws and we know what Hitler did with the lives of many, as well as the high price that many paid.
+Gandhi, on the other hand, would have given - and did give - "his" life for the good of many.

 2. Accountability